Roger-Mei/CarND-Behavioral-Cloning-P3/project_report.md

 I only use the given data set.

-To augment the data sat, I flipped images and angles thinking that this would  For example, here is an image that has then been flipped:
+To augment the data set, I flipped images and angles thinking that this would  For example, here is an image that has then been flipped:

 ![alt text][image1]
-![alt text][image7]
+![alt text][image2]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I also use left and right camera image to augment the data set.
+But it is kinda tricky when adjusting the compensating sterring angle.
+Initially I set `correction = 1.25` and the car's behavior is too drastic.
+After rounds of tuning, I found the optimal value is `correction = 0.5`.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 4 as evidenced by the low and converged loss error in both training and validation set.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.